-Add some drama to your kid's life with Faust International Youth Theatre!
-Discover how your child’s imagination tells a story.
-Drama isn’t just about entertaining others, Drama Academy is designed to build your kid’s creativity, confidence, character development and communication through games, improvisation, storytelling, acting and movement.
+Add some drama to your child's life with Faust International Youth Theatre!
+Let them discover how their imagination tells a story.
+Drama isn’t just about entertaining others, Drama Academy is designed to build your child's creativity, confidence, character development and communication through games, improvisation, storytelling, acting and movement.
 It enables one to be exposed to different views of the world through characters and bringing literacy to life.
 Far from just putting on a costume and remembering a few lines!

 |Age||Days||Timing||Price Per Week|

 |4 through 5||Monday to Friday||9 am to 3 pm||$650 (No Pro Rata)|

 |6 through 8||Monday to Friday||9 am to 3 pm||$650 (No Pro Rata)|

 |9 through 11||Monday to Friday||9 am to 3 pm||$650 (No Pro Rata)|